JohnGlassmyer/UltimaHacks/README.md

 ## Overview
-Some modifications to the video games _Ultima VII: The Black Gate_ (1992), _Ultima Underworld: The Stygian Abyss_ (1992), and _Ultima Underworld II:
+Some modifications to the video games _Ultima VII: The Black Gate_ (1992), _Ultima VII Part Two: Serpent Isle_ (1993), _Ultima Underworld: The Stygian
-Labyrinth of Worlds_ (1993), written as bits of (mostly 16-bit) x86 assembly,
+Abyss_ (1992), and _Ultima Underworld II: Labyrinth of Worlds_ (1993), written
-together with a program, written in Java, that patches them into the game's executable.
+as bits of (mostly 16-bit) x86 assembly, together with a program, written in Java, that patches them into the game's executable.

 There is also a website (mentioned below) which can quickly apply pre-assembled versions of the patches, for people not interested in building the patches